FlamingSpork/phonectf/solve_writeup.md

 ### How/why it works
 As I discussed in my most recent [research presentation](https://www.youtube.com/watch?v=qdciYBQngdk), a 2600 Hz tone is used to indicate that a long distance trunk line was empty.
 A blue box generates this tone and provides a keypad for dialing the MF (not to be confused with DTMF) tones (as well as ST and KP tones) needed to create a new call.
-This challenge simply detects the 2600 Hz tone and plays a flag.
+This challenge simply detects the 2600 Hz tone and plays a flag, rather than requiring a number.

 [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency) tones are the tones that all touch-tone telephones use to indicate digits, which work by playing two tones at the same time.
 It replaces the disconnecting and reconnecting of the line that rotary phone dials do with in-band signalling for faster and more efficient dialing.